zadorlab/ase/doc/ase/io/io.rst

     formatted files.

     For the CIF format, STAR extensions as save frames, global blocks, nested loops and multi-data values are not supported.
-Furthermore, ASE currently assumes the ``loop_`` identifier, and the following loop variable names to be on separate lines.

 .. note::